micycle1/PeasyGradients/README.md

 }
 ```

 That's it!
-Now a horizontal black-to-white linear gradient will be drawn in the sketch.
-See the *Gradients* section below for more information about each (2D) gradient type.
+Now a horizontal black-to-white linear gradient will be drawn in the sketch (by default, the library draws directly into the sketch; you can give it a specific `PGraphics` pane to draw into with the `.setRenderTarget()` method).

+See the *Gradients* section below for a showcase of each (2D) gradient type.

 ## Installation